-However, even when you use a hands-free device to communicate legally, you still experience cognitive distraction, because your mind is on the call instead of the road and the other vehicles around you.
+However, even when you use a hands-free device to communicate legally, you can still experience cognitive distraction because your mind is on the call instead of the road and the other vehicles around you.
 This can impair your ability to drive safely.

-Drivers may be deemed at fault for a crash while speaking on the phone, even though it’s not strictly against the law.
+Drivers may be deemed at fault for a crash while speaking on the phone, even if the way they’re using the phone is not strictly against the law.
 To avoid fault in a Wisconsin car accident due to distracted driving, make calls or send ETA messages before you depart rather than while you’re en route to a destination.

 Penalties for Texting While Driving